-Alongside mayors Uchida and Hill, several other officials from both cities were in attendance, including Okazaki city council chairman Masaharu Shinkai, Okazaki International Association President Shinzo Ota, Okazaki Chamber of Commerce and Industry President Takeo Furusawa, NB city manager Dave Kiff, library director of services Tim Heatherton, arts commissioner Caroline Logan and several other council members, staff and officials from both cities.
+Alongside mayors Uchida and Hill, several other officials from both cities were in attendance, including Okazaki city council chairman Masaharu Shinkai, Okazaki International Association President Shinzo Ota, Okazaki Chamber of Commerce and Industry President Takeo Furusawa, NB city manager Dave Kiff, library director of services Tim Hetherton, arts commissioner Caroline Logan and several other council members, staff and officials from both cities.

 “We’re very grateful that you’re here with us,” Hill said to the guests.
 “We hope that your visit to Newport is something that is beneficial to you and that you remember forever.”